-Interviewee 4 never encountered any underground church, but she personally witnessed the public executions of two persons caught with Bibles in 1997.42 occurred when a Korean Chinese missionary visited Heoryong, a town on the Tumen River which borders China, while doing business in North Korea.
-Otherwise, she had heard of no other underground church activity.
+Interviewee 4 never encountered any underground church, but she personally witnessed the public executions of two persons caught with Bibles in 1997.

 Interviewee 9 attended church as a child until 1947, and her brother was a pastor.
 She once attended a secret church service in Heoryong in 1998.
-This
+This occurred when a Korean